 I fell for ‘Blondie’ at Wooing Tree Vineyard, I liked her “delightful aromas of peaches and cream”.
 Next I fell for a love story ….. a couple met over a glass of Wooing Tree, a few years later they said their vows at the vineyard.
 The couple continue a long tradition of Wooing Tree romance.

 The vineyard takes its name from a large pine tree, affectionately known by locals as the Wooing Tree.
 The tree could have succumbed to a chainsaw when the vineyard was being developed – the new owners were unaware it was Cromwell’s lovers … Read the rest

-These days Marlborough is the largest wine producing region in the country, according to Wine Marlborough it produces 79% of the … Read the rest
+These days Marlborough is the largest wine producing region in the country, according to Wine Marlborough it produces 77% of … Read the rest